 - a.
-Measure up from the deck or patio floor on one side and make a mark at your desired Mounting Height (9' Recommended, should be at least 7' 6"). - b.
-Make a second mark 9" below the first mark.
+Measure up from the deck or patio floor on one side and make a mark at your desired Mounting Height (should be at least 7' 6"). - b.
+Make a second mark 8", 9" or 11" (see Note at top of page) below the first mark.
 The space between these marks must be clear of obstructions (light fixtures, etc.) along the entire length of the wall. - c.
 Using a chalk line or a string, snap a level line on the lower mark for the length of the Awning.
 The bottom of the Wall Brackets will rest on this lower line.

-Note: For ease of mounting the Awning into the Brackets, it is very important that the line will be straight and level.
+Note: For ease of mounting the Awning into the Brackets, it is very important that the line is straight and level.